lehzhu/financeAgent/docs/ARCHITECTURE.md

 - **New docs** → append text, rebuild index.
 - **New math func** → whitelist in calculator.

-## The Kitchen Analogy 🍳

-Imagine you're in a kitchen and someone asks you three different tasks:
-1. "What temperature is the oven?" → You check the thermometer
-2. "What does this recipe say about marinating?" → You read the cookbook
-3. "How much is 1.5 cups in milliliters?" → You calculate it

-You don't read the entire cookbook to find the oven temperature.
-You don't calculate what the recipe says.
-You use the right tool for each job.

-That's exactly how our Finance Agent works!

 ## The Three Tools 🛠️